lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 .. image:: calc-specialcharacter.png

 To insert a hyperlink in Libreoffice-calc :menuselection:`Insert --> Hyperlink` or press :kbd:`Control+K`.
 To actually type the address in the :guilabel:`URL` field.
+To switch to a button for the hyperlink use the :guilabel:`Form` button.
+To switch back to text use the :guilabel:`Form` drop down and select :guilabel:`Text`.

 To quit LibreOffice Calc press :kbd:`Control+Q`.